awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwet.md

 ## Prerequisite: Set Up a Test Cluster<a name="cwet_step_1"></a>

-If you do not have a running cluster to capture events from, follow the steps in [Getting Started with Amazon ECS using Fargate](ECS_GetStarted.md) to create one\.
+If you do not have a running cluster to capture events from, follow the steps in [Getting Started with Amazon ECS](ECS_GetStarted.md) to create one\.
 At the end of this tutorial, you run a task on this cluster to test that you have configured your Lambda function correctly\.

 ## Step 1: Create the Lambda Function<a name="cwet_step_2"></a>